 Transferring this experience to the banking sector may be highly beneficial.
-Even though AI has penetrated the financial sphere, the clients still need to do many things by themselves.
+Even though AI has penetrated the financial sphere, clients still need to do many things by themselves.
 In the nearest future, we may see broader robo expansion.
-In particular, the users are expected to “shop” online in banks similar to how they do it in retail stores.
+In particular, the users are expected to “shop” online in banks, similar to how they do it in retail stores.
 Imagine a situation when you say, “Hey Siri, get a car loan for me, please.” and, in a few minutes, you get all the things done.

 The adoption of new technologies is always complicated since many processes need to be rebuilt.
-Conversational banking is a new stage of the banking sector evolution.
+Conversational banking is a new stage of the banking sector’s evolution.
 Although many have already joined it, some players are still overboard.

 At Softensy, we often work with financial institutions.
 Based on our experience, we suggest four steps on the path to conversational banking.